Get News & Updates Directly To Your Inbox

 A diagnostic test is considered medical care, not preventive care.
 You will have out-of-pocket costs for diagnostic tests.

-For a colonoscopy, how much you may have to pay is based on what is ordered by your doctor.
+For a colonoscopy, how much you may have to pay is based on what is ordered by your doctor and other factors.

 Give the person who books your appointment the specific information from your health plan ID card.
 Make sure that the provider who will do the procedure is in-network.
 And ask if there are other providers who will be involved.
 Additional providers may perform related services like anesthesia and blood tests.
 Make sure all of the providers involved are in your plan’s network.